equinor/dm-core-packages/example/README.md

    python3 -m venv .venv &&
    source .venv/bin/activate
    ```
-   This will take a few minutes to run, so now grab a coffee and strech your legs. ☕
+   This may take a few minutes to run, so now grab a coffee and strech your legs. ☕
 6. Run
    ```
    pip install dm-cli &&